Interplay between time and energy in bosonic noisy quantum metrology: Introduction

-Often, one does not consider time as a resource in the estimation, but this has to be considered when analyzing practical scenarios: it is quite obvious that, in general, by devoting more time to measurement, one can obtain an increase in precision.
-In most papers about fundamental bounds including time, only small systems of non-scalable size are discussed~\cite{zhou2018achieving,das2024universal,das2024universal}, while the dependence of both time and energy/size appears only in~\cite{demkowicz2017adaptive,wan2022bounds}, where the general framework is provided.
-Here we consider explicit case studies to show how time must be considered as a resource, emphasizing the comparison between optimal classical and quantum strategies.
+Often, one does not explicitly consider time as a resource in the estimation, but this is a crucial aspect when analyzing practical scenarios: it is quite obvious that, in general, by devoting more time to measurement, one can obtain an increase in precision, either by increasing the sensing time in each run or by repeating the experiment more times~\cite{helstrom1976quantum,giovannetti2004quantum}.
+In most papers about fundamental metrological bounds including time, only small systems of non-scalable size are discussed~\cite{zhou2018achieving,das2024universal,das2024universal}, while the dependence of both time and energy/size appears only in~\cite{demkowicz2017adaptive,wan2022bounds}, where the general framework is provided.
+Here we consider explicit case studies to show how time must be considered as a resource, emphasizing the comparison between classical and quantum strategies.
 In general, it is not a priori clear how the available time should be allocated to get the optimal possible precision.
 For example, consider the simple noiseless situation where one wants to estimate a parameter $\varphi$ using a unitary transformation $\exp(-it\var G)$ that acts on some probe state.
 Then, the quantum Cramér-Rao bound (when applicable) gives $\Delta^2\varphi\geqslant 1/(4t^2\Delta^2 G)\gtrsim 1/t^2N^2$, in terms of the average ``energy'' $N$ and the time $t$, where $\Delta^2\varphi$ is the variance of any (unbiased) estimator, $\Delta^2G$ is the variance of the generator $G$ and we consider situations where $\Delta G\lesssim N$ (the opposite regime is useless for estimation \cite{giovannetti2012sub}).
-For generic noise models, typically the Heisenberg scaling is lost for both time and energy, leading to standard scaling $\sim 1/tN$~\cite{demkowicz2017adaptive,wan2022bounds}.
+For generic noise models, Heisenberg scaling is typically lost for both time and energy, leading to standard scaling $\sim const./tN$~\cite{demkowicz2017adaptive,wan2022bounds}, with a constant factor limiting any potential quantum advantage.
 Optimization of the protocol requires consideration of the fact that often highly entangled states are more sensitive to noise, so one may take advantage of them only in a very short evolution.
 As a result, a compromise must be found between taking more advantage from entanglement or from a longer time of evolution.

-In this work we provide a systematic analysis of parameter estimation for a paradigmatic, experimentally relevant model: a single bosonic mode connected to a thermal bath.